 Getting to Augusta National

-Unfortunately public transportation to Augusta from anywhere isn’t really an option.
-Greyhound offers bus service some cities in the general area, but you’ll add a few hours to the trip because of the stops and layovers.
+Unfortunately, public transportation to Augusta from anywhere isn’t really an option.
+Greyhound offers bus service to some cities in the general area, but you’ll add a few hours to the trip because of the stops and layovers.
 You’re better off driving if you can.

 Where to Stay